coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Global interpretation rules for notations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At any time, the interpretation of a notation for term is done within
+At any time, the interpretation of a notation for a term is done within
 a *stack* of interpretation scopes and lonely notations.
 In case a
 notation has several interpretations, the actual interpretation is the
-one defined by (or in) the more recently declared (or open) lonely
+one defined by (or in) the more recently declared (or opened) lonely
 notation (or interpretation scope) which defines this notation.
 Typically if a given notation is defined in some scope ``scope`` but has
 also an interpretation not assigned to a scope, then, if ``scope`` is open